Study Destination

 #5 Karlsruhe Institute of Technology (KIT)

-KIT, or Karlsruhe Institute of Technology, is one of Germany’s top universities, boasting top-notch facilities, cutting-edge amenities, and promising career opportunities.
-To study here, you’ll need a German DH2 level certificate, but don’t let that discourage you.
+To study at KIT, you’ll need a German DH2 level certificate, but don’t let that discourage you.
 If your chosen field is offered at KIT, consider making it your study destination - you won’t regret it!
 While English courses are limited, the university’s overall excellence makes it a worthwhile choice.

-Water Science & Engineering, Remote Sensing, Geoinformatics, Energy Engineering
+• Popular Master's Courses: Water Science and Engineering, Remote Sensing, Geoinformatics, Energy Engineering

 #6 RWTH Aachen University